Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lighting_rigs.rst

 The key light is the *Area* light placed slightly above and to the left of the camera.
 It allows the specular to come out.
 It is about 30 BU back from the subject, and travels with the camera.
 A little specular shine lets you know there is a light there, and that you are not looking at a ghost.
-In real life, it is a spot with baffles, or blinders, that limit the area of the light.
+In the real world, it is a spot with baffles, or blinders, that limit the area of the light.

 The two sidelights are reduced to only fill; each of them are *Hemi* lights placed